Cindy's Swim School London logo

 Baby swimming lessons vary in price based on location, ratio of baby to teacher, and teacher training / experience.

-At Cindy’s Swim School, we pride ourselves on making swimming safe, fun and enjoyable, and we keep our classes to a 4:1 ratio.
+At Cindy’s Swim School, we pride ourselves on making swimming safe, fun and enjoyable, and we keep our parent and baby classes to a 4:1 ratio.
 This enables social interaction for babies and parents while still keeping the class small and friendly, without too many distractions in the lesson.
-Our baby lessons are between £22-24 (August 2023) depending on the day your swim.
+Our baby lessons are between £22-24 (July 2024) depending on the day your swim.
 Look out for promotional pricing from time to time as well: follow us on social media to keep updated with these.

 0